Piedmont, Alabama: Geography

-Geography

-Piedmont is located at According to the United States Census Bureau, the city has a total area of 25.6 km2, of which 25.4 sqkm is land and 0.2 sqkm, or 0.67%, is water.
-The city is located less than an hour and forty five minutes from large cities such as Atlanta Georgia, Birmingham Alabama, Chattanooga Tennessee and Huntsville Alabama.
-Piedmont lies on the eastern border of the state of Alabama, near the border of Georgia.
-Piedmont is located between Gadsden Alabama and Cedartown Georgia via US highway 278 (West/East) and between Centre Alabama and Jacksonville Alabama/Jacksonville State University via Alabama highway 21 and Alabama highway 9 (North/South).
-The nearest interstates are I-59 via US highway 278 (Gadsden) and I-20 via Alabama highway 21 or Alabama highway 9 (Anniston/Oxford).

 Attractions

 Chief Ladiga Trail

 Piedmont is home to the Chief Ladiga Trail.
 The Seaboard/CSX Railroad was converted into a recreational bike and walking trail as a non-motorized way to travel, exercise, and relax while enjoying the outdoors.
-The Chief Ladiga Trail and the Silver Comet Trail stretch nearly 100 mi from Anniston to Atlanta, making it the second-longest paved trail in the United States (the longest being the Paul Bunyan in Minnesota)..
+The Chief Ladiga Trail and the Silver Comet Trail stretch nearly 100 mi from Anniston to Atlanta, making it the second-longest paved trail in the United States (the longest being the Paul Bunyan in Minnesota).